 We tend to see facts and chances as either black or white, good or bad, happening or not happening.

 He mentions Thinking Fast and Slow and discusses a few more biases.
-I invite you to check Thinking Fast and Slow as that’s more in depth.
+I invite you to check Thinking Fast and Slow because it’s more in depth.

 But, he says, it’s very difficult to isolate single causes and that might not even make sense.

 Small moves are noise, larger ones tend to be more significant, he says, in a nonlinear fashion.

 Part III: Wax in my Ears